skulpt/skulpt/functions.rst

 Variables and parameters are local
 ----------------------------------

-When you create a **local variable** inside a function, it only exists inside the function, and you cannot use it outside.
-For example, consider again this function:
+An assignment statement in a function creates a **local variable** for the variable on the left hand side of the assignment operator.
+This variable only exists inside the function, and you cannot use it outside.
+For example, consider again the ``square`` function:

-.. activecode:: bad_local
+.. codelens:: bad_local

     def square(x):
         y = x * x